-Marie Henriette Goussikindey works are deeply feminist, focusing on women’s and children’s rights.
+Marie Henriette Goussikindey, alias Soeur Henriette, works are deeply feminist, focusing on women’s and children’s rights.
 Women are omnipresent, exuding a sense of safety, stability, and love.
 They are laughing and dancing, selling their wares at the market.
-They smile, nursing infants, and comforting throngs of children, or tend to the sick or dying.
+They nurse infants and comfort throngs of children, or tend to the sick or dying.
 They are fierce Amazons holding weapons…

 Her paintings range from figurative to abstract.
 Her palette is usually bright, though sometimes monochromatic.
 Elements in some of her pieces are delineated with white or black paint, giving the effect of stained glass windows.